shibowing/shibowing.github.io/_pages/teaching.md

 ### Teaching

-I collabrated with [Prof. Shubham Tulsiani](https://shubhtuls.github.io/) and excited to become the TA for [learning for 3D](https://learning3d.github.io/).
+> I collabrated with [Prof. Shubham Tulsiani](https://shubhtuls.github.io/) and excited to be a TA for [learning for 3D](https://learning3d.github.io/).

 ### Reviewer